ddnet/ddnet/README.md

 - Very pro looking menu trust
 - Prediction support for my servers explosion gun
 - Customization of alot of sprites - but like in the most useless way possible.
+- automatically adds people back to lists if they changed their name

 ## Screenshots